 My best friend decided to have all of her daughter’s high school shirts turned into a quilt at Project Repat.
 I thought this was a great way to preserve her daughter’s memories of high school in a form that her daughter would actually use (since college kids don’t wear their high school shirts after high school).

-Of course, I consulted my son and his friends to find out what types of gifts they wanted.
-My son made sure to poll his female friends as well (this was one of the times I’m pretty sure my son was glad I am a blogger).
-The resounding response from everyone was that they want more college spirit wear.
 They can pick up t-shirts for pretty cheap, but college students don’t want to spend their scarce resources on more expensive college gear even though they love to wear it.
 Fanatics has a wide selection of products for dozens of colleges.
 Here’s a sampling using my son’s college.